josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/🪳_why_the_cockroach_worked.md

 It preserved the original insult—disgust, disposability and contempt—while reversing its emotional direction through survival, repetition and sunglasses.
 The image was easy to redraw, wear, translate and remix, making it a distributed reproduction kit and a low-cost doorway into public affiliation.

 It did not replace organisation, and virality does not prove political strength.
-It gave an existing grievance a recognisable character that people could repeatedly remake while the movement behind it built the capacity to act.
+Discoverability affected who could encounter the doorway; private forwarding and degraded copies helped keep it open when public routes narrowed.
+The mascot gave an existing grievance a recognisable character that people could repeatedly remake while the movement behind it built the capacity to act.

 ---

 ## 🌌 Constellations

-🪳 🕶️ 🎭 📦 📲 🚪 — reclaimed insult; political compression; distributed reproduction; semantic drift; movement entry; cultural evidence.
+🪳 🕶️ 📦 📲 🚪 — reclaimed insult; political compression; distributed reproduction; movement entry; cultural evidence.

 ---

 ## ✨ Stardust

-Cockroach Janta Party, cockroach meme, Main Bhi Cockroach, Main Hoon Cockroach, Mera Naam Cockroach Hai, sunglasses, reclaimed insult, dehumanisation, survival, political compression, memeability, distributed reproduction, semantic drift, protest symbols, movement identity, cultural evidence, virality, provenance
+Cockroach Janta Party, cockroach meme, Main Bhi Cockroach, reclaimed insult, political compression, discoverability, private circulation, distributed reproduction, movement identity, provenance

 ---